tgraham-antenna/docs/src/docs/attic/old-mediawiki-content/How_to_test.md

 ## Testing the development version
-If you want to test the next Freeplane version developpers are working on (also called preview version), please refer to [use and download preview version](https://www.freeplane.org/wiki/index.php/Freeplane_1.2.x-1.3.x).
+If you want to test the next Freeplane version developers are working on (also called preview version), please refer to [use and download preview version](https://www.freeplane.org/wiki/index.php/Freeplane_1.2.x-1.3.x).

 <!-- ({Category:Coding}) -->